hallzy/dotfiles/README.md

 You can:

-1. Move a file to the trash bin.
+1. Move a file to the trash bin
 2. View the contents of the trash bin.
-3. restore files to there original location from the trash bin
+3. Restore files to there original location from the trash bin

-respectively.
+Respectively.
 The first two are aliases in the .bashrc, the 3rd one is a script in the .my-scripts directory which I moved to my /bin.

 ###.myscripts/